mlpack/mlpack/doc/user/data/load_save_numeric.md

 std::cout << "Is the value replaced with Nan: "<< std::isnan(dataset.at(0, 1))
     << std::endl;
 ```

+### Load dataset with a header and a semicolon separator

 Example usage if the dataset has a header and a semicolon separator.